Stellar Conquest: Alternate building options

 In addition to offensive spacecraft used off-world, players can opt to build stationary Missile Bases (MBs) and Advanced Missile Bases (AMBs).
 Essentially acting in the same manner as a grounded starship (that is, with particular combat statistics) it is immobile and remains on the planet it was built on.
 Since Missile Bases are inexpensive compared to the equivalent starship, they may provide an economical way to defend a player's planets.

+Publication history

+Howard M. Thompson designed Stellar Conquest and shopped it to Avalon Hill in 1973.
+When Avalon Hill turned it down, Thompson formed his own company in 1974, Metagaming Concepts, in order to market the game packaged in a ziplock bag.
+In 1979, Metagaming re-released the game as a boxed set.

+In a 1976 poll conducted by Simulations Publications Inc. to determine the most popular board wargames in North America, Stellar Conquest placed 93 out of 202 games.

+After the demise of Metagaming Concepts, Stellar Conquest was republished by Avalon Hill in 1984.